- 1. The Requirement

-5.4.3 The project shall analyze software measurement data collected using documented project-specified and Center/organizational analysis procedures.
+5.4.3 The project manager shall analyze software measurement data collected using documented project-specified and Center/organizational analysis procedures.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.